zmoon/meteo473_fa20/README.md

 2. Place the original data files (`*.npy`) in [`data/orig`](./data/orig).
    Alternatively, place `data.zip` containing the `*.npy` files in `data/orig` and they will be loaded from there.
 3. Run `write_nc()` from `data/create_nc.py` to create the netCDF file.
-4. Install the pre-commit Git hooks with `pre-commit install`
+4. Install the pre-commit Git hooks with `pre-commit install --install-hooks`

 ### JupyterLab extensions